hep-gc/cloudscheduler/docs/source/_utilities/cli_doc_to_rst.rst

 Utility: cli_doc_to_rst
 =======================

-This utility converts the CSV2 CLI man pages to Restructured Text files for the **readthedocs** web service.
+cli_doc_to_rst converts the cloudscheduler man page files within the directory *.../cloudscheduler/cli/man* to restructured text files saved within the directory *.../cloudscheduler/docs/source/_user_guids_cli*.
-The orignal man pages are held within the **.../cloudscheduler/cli/man** directory and are usually accessed via the **-H** option of the CLI.

-Synopsis:

-To regenerate the restructured text (.rst) files for the CLI man pages:
+The converted files are used by the **readthedocs** web service to present the the cloudscheduler man pages.

+Additionally, when converting files, the cli_doc_to_rst utility issues warning messages for any missing man pages and can therefore be used by developers to check for incomplete documentation.

-* cli_doc_to_rst
+Synopsis: cli_doc_to_rst